 During the pandemic, the House included a one-year expansion of the credit in the 2020 HEROES Act; the Senate didn’t go along.
 That approach to COVID relief appealed to some conservative analysts, partly because it was more targeted than sending a check to nearly every household (as Congress eventually did).
 In the Fall of 2020, a group of conservative scholars and leaders endorsed an additional, one-year, fully refundable Child Tax Credit of $2,000 in an open letter to Congress: “At a time when family budgets are under great stress and many parents have stopped working to care for their children, enlarging the child credit would offer much needed relief.”

 In another indication of the credit’s bipartisan appeal, Sen. Mitt Romney (R-UT) joined Sen. Bennet in December 2019 in proposing a compromise that, among other things, would create a new Young Child Credit of $2,500 for children up to age 6, of which $1,500 would be refundable.
 It would also expand the refundability of the current credit for older children.

-In the Senate, Romney is proposing to enlarge the credit to $4,200 per child under age 6 and $3,000 for those between 6 and 17.
-His credit would be phased out by $50 for every $1,000 of income above $200,000 for individuals and $400,000 for couples, as with current law.
-Unlike the Democrats, though, Romney would offset the cost by reducing or eliminating some other tax breaks, including paring back the Earned Income Tax Credit, which pays a bonus for low-wage workers, and by killing the federal tax deduction for state and local taxes (now capped at $10,000).
-He, too, would make the payments monthly.
+In the Senate, Romney has proposed to enlarge the credit to $4,200 per child under age 6 and $3,000 for those between 6 and 17.
+His credit would be phased out by $50 for every $1,000 of income above $200,000 for individuals and $400,000 for couples, as with the pre-2021 law.
+Unlike the American Rescue Plan, though, Romney would offset the cost by reducing or eliminating some other tax breaks, including paring back the Earned Income Tax Credit, which pays a bonus for low-wage workers, and by killing the federal tax deduction for state and local taxes (now capped at $10,000).
+He, too, would make payments monthly.